RobotecAI/o3de-ros2-gem/docs/guides/ros2-gem.md

 `VehicleModelComponent` serves the purpose of converting inputs such as target velocity, steering or acceleration to physical forces on parts of a vehicle (robot).
-`VehicleModel` has a `ChassisConfiguration` which is used to define axles, parametrize and assign wheels.
+`VehicleModel` has a `VehicleConfiguration` which is used to define axles, parametrize and assign wheels.

 The model requires a `WheelControllerComponent` present in each wheel entity.
 It also uses an implementation of `DriveModel`, which converts vehicle inputs to forces acting on steering elements and wheels.